bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 36°
-- Partly Cloudy
+- Cloudy
-- 83% humidity
+- 86% humidity
 - 4 mph wind
-- 71% cloud cover
+- 100% cloud cover
 - 15 AQI O3 🟩
 - 18 AQI PM2.5 🟩
-- 1.19 inches of rain in the past 24 hours
+- 1.12 inches of rain in the past 24 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>